 Reptilian theorist Michael Barkun has long argued that the theory of world leaders as reptiles has its roots in literature.
 Specifically, he names author Robert E. Howard, who is best known for his Conan the Barbarian books.
 Some of Howard's earlier stories include "serpent men," particularly in his story titled "The Shadow Kingdom," which was published in 1929.
 The story is based around philosophical theories about lost worlds, such as Atlantis.

 Howard's works inspired several theories of a shape-shifting lizard race that had "infiltrated high policymaking circles through their powers of mind control."
-Within fifty years of his depression-induced suicide, his ideas had spread and created underground cells and cults proclaiming that reptilian people really existed.
+Within 50 years of him ending his own life, his ideas had spread and created underground cells and cults proclaiming that reptilian people really existed.

-Another writer, Ray Nelson, wrote the short story "Eight O'clock In The Morning," about a man who, after becoming hypnotized at a carnival, sees through the veneer of the world and realizes lizard-like people controls every aspect of society.
+Another writer, Ray Nelson, wrote the short story "Eight O'clock in the Morning," about a man who, after becoming hypnotized at a carnival, sees through the veneer of the world and realizes lizard-like people control every aspect of society.
 The story and a subsequent comic adaptation served as the basis for John Carpenter's They Live, a film that basically sums up the lizard people theory, without the lizards.

 David Icke Popularized The Lizard People Theory And Believes That They Created The Human Race

 The Annunaki then chose to stay on earth, to supervise and rule over the new humans.
 Icke and others cite evidence in the art and literature of the Sumerian culture to back up the story.
-According to Icke, Reptilians seek to tear down western culture, participate in pedophilia rings, wage wars for oil, and generally continue to make the world a wretched place in which to live.
+According to Icke, reptilians seek to tear down western culture, participate in groups that promote having relations with children, wage conflicts for oil, and generally continue to make the world a wretched place in which to live.
 When they aren't doing those things, they are busy shape-shifting so that humanity will remain ignorant of their actual identity.

 Occult expert Gary Bone decided to take some of David Icke's theories to task, insisting that while the foremost expert on lizard people was pretty much off-base on all fronts, he did get something right: humans do have a "reptilian brain."
 Express writer Jon Austin explains: